 In the Microsoft Outlook desktop program (not to be confused with Outlook.com, described below), there’s a special option that prevents emails from getting marked as spam.
 Click the “Junk” button in the Delete section on the ribbon and select “Never Block Sender”.

-Outlook.com considers emails from your contacts to be important, so you can simply add an email address to your contacts and emails from that sender shouldn’t be marked as spam in the future.
+Outlook.com considers emails from your contacts to be important, so you can simply add an email address to your contacts.
+Emails from that sender shouldn’t be marked as spam in the future.

 To do this, click an email from that sender and locate the sender’s email address at the top of the email.
-Click it and then click the “Add” button.
+Hover your mouse cursor over the sender’s name or email address and a pane will appear.
+Click the “…” menu button and click “Add to Contacts.”
 Enter whatever information you want for the contact and then click “Save” to add the email address to your contacts.

 While Outlook.com will prioritize emails from your contacts, it may still send them to spam if they look unusually spammy.
 If emails continue getting sent to your spam even after you add the email address to your contacts, you can completely override the spam filter with the “Safe Senders” list.